This endpoint allows you to reply to emails received through Inbound,

 The Inbound message ID used for email threading (appears in Message-ID header)

 AWS SES Message ID for tracking the email through AWS infrastructure.
-Only present when the email is successfully sent through AWS SES.
+Only

 This endpoint automatically handles email threading by:- Setting the In-Reply-To header with the Message-ID of the original email